pimoroni/EnviroPlus-FeatherWing/REFERENCE.md

 display = screen.Screen()
 ```

-The above will import, setup and initialise the display on the envirowing.
-If you're using another device on the SPI bus, you'll want to use the `spi` option to pass it the shared SPI bus.
+The above will import, setup, and initialise the display on the Enviro+ FeatherWing.
+If you're using another device on the SPI bus, you'll need to use the `spi` option to pass it the shared SPI bus.

-If you want to control the backlight, you'll first need to use the `backlight_control=False` option, and then send a pwm signal out to Pin 21, as seen in [the proximity-and-light example](#proximity-and-light).
+If you want to control the backlight, you'll first need to use the `backlight_control=False` option, and then send a PWM signal out to pin 21, as seen in [the proximity-and-light example](#proximity-and-light).

-You can then go on to use the `display` object with displayio.
+You can then go on to use the `display` object with `displayio`.

 #### Plotter